nicholaswmin/fsm/README.md

 // state: closed
 ```

-> note: method-chaining is only supported on the syncronous `SyncFSM`.
+> note: method-chaining is only supported on `Sync` FSM.

 ### Invalid transitions